See Database Management Systems.

-The slow query log is useful to troubleshoot slowness in Open Dental.
+The slow query log tool is used to read the slow query log when troubleshooting slowness in Open Dental.

-The slow query log is an advanced tool used by Open Dental support when Troubleshooting Slowness issues.
-Contact Open Dental support to determine if the log is needed for your office.
+The slow query log tool is used by Open Dental support when Troubleshooting Slowness issues.
+Users should contact Open Dental support to determine if the log is needed for their office.

-File Path: Location of the slow query log.
+- File Path: Enter the location of the slow query log.

 - Grade: An evaluation of how bad the slow query log is.
 It is based off the average of small to medium sized offices.
 If the grade is A or B, the slowness is not likely due to the Open Dental database.
 If the grade is C or lower, the slowness may be a cause of the Open Dental database.

 - Test 1: Rows Examined: This looks at the number of queries that have a low number in the Rows Examined field.
 This test fails when the percent of queries with Rows Examined less than 5000 rows is over 20 percent.